-Lake Erie College of Osteopathic Medicine

-Consent to Photograph
+Lake Erie College of Osteopathic Medicine Consent to Photograph

-Print

-Name:
+Print Name:

-I permit the Lake Erie College of Osteopathic Medicine, aka LECOM, to use photographs and/or video taken of me.
-I understand that these photographs and/or video will be used for the promotion of LECOM.
-I release LECOM from all liability for the taking and use of the photographs and/or video.
+of me.
+I unders tand that these photograp athic Medicine, aka LECOM, to use photographs and/or hs and/or video will be used for the promotion of LECC and use of the photographs and/or video.

-Signature

-Date

-Witness Signature
+Signature Date

-Date
+Witness Signat ture Date